-A new vacancy has arisen within our team for an experienced Architectural Designer / Building Engineer.
+A new vacancy has arisen within our team for an experienced Architectural Designer.

 The primary aim is to support projects by developing designs and specifications according to strict deadlines and to meet a budget.
 The role includes liaising with other team members and third-party contractors or consultants in order to co-ordinate design details and resolve technical issues.